latex3/babel/README.md

 ### Latest changes

 ```
+3.40   2020-02-15
+       - New ini files for Latin and Greek (xe/lua).
+       - Add 'other' characters used in hyphenation patters (eg,
+         apostrophes).
+       - Fix - Old Plain TeX and Plain XeTeX raised an error.
+       - Fix - Option T1 in fontenc was not recognized to set
+         \latinencoding with LaTeX 2020-02-02.

 3.39   2020-02-03
        - Languages can now be loaded on the fly (via \babelprovide).
        - With \babelposthyphenation captured chars can now be mapped in